 To a point that I find that modern photography is increasingly moving into abstract expressionism whereas modern painting is coming back to basics as in Hirst’s Cherry blossoms or Hockney’s latest Normandy paintings.

-A bunch of coloured straws — reality turned into an abstract picture.
-So multicoloured that the colour wheel is bound to be represented entirely
+A bunch of colored straws — reality turned into an abstract picture.
+So multicolored that the color wheel is bound to be represented entirely

-So, what should we conclude from this look at complementary colours and the colour theory?
+So, what should we conclude from this look at complementary colors and the color theory?

 There is a story that says that George Braque used to take his paintings to the wheat fields to see if they could withstand reality.
 As it were, paintings, and photographs, must have a life of their own, but do they need to be confronted with reality?
 Especially when they have taken inspiration from it.